Shrivenham: History

 There has been human settlement at Shrivenham from at least 400 BC.
 The remains of a Roman villa have been uncovered nearby.
 Shrivenham was part of Shrivenham Hundred which included Ashbury, Buscot, Coleshill, Compton Beauchamp, Eaton Hastings, Longcot, Shrivenham, and Uffington.

-Shrivenham has numerous thatched cottages, stone walls, an historic pump and a parish church that is unusual for having been rebuilt in the 17th century.
+Shrivenham has numerous thatched cottages, stone walls, a historic pump and a parish church that is unusual for having been rebuilt in the 17th century.
 The village has three historic public houses: the Barrington Arms, The Crown and the Prince of Wales.

 The main country estate in Shrivenham surrounded Beckett Hall.
 In the 17th century it was the home of Henry Marten, the regicide.
 Later the Barrington family owned the estate and lived at Beckett Hall.
 The 6th Viscount Barrington had the present house built in 1830–1831; it is a Grade II listed building.

 Charlotte, the second wife of the 9th Viscount Barrington, endowed the memorial hall in the village which was opened in 1925 by Princess Beatrice, daughter of Queen Victoria; in Cotswold Arts and Crafts style, the hall has caretaker's quarters attached.
 The hall and surrounding playing fields, known as Viscountess Barrington's Memorial Hall & Recreation Ground, are on Highworth Road.